-A Field I can rig and supervise a steep low-angle rope rescue (steep semi-tech evac), including using a Radium load-releasing hitch to switch from raise to lower and from lower to raise; and to use a Münter hitch when other alternatives are not available.
+A Field I can rig and supervise a steep semi-tech evac (steep low-angle rope rescue), including using a Radium load-releasing hitch to switch from raise to lower and from lower to raise; and to use a Münter hitch when other alternatives are not available.

-To be credentialed as a Field I, a member must participate in at least 3 field team tasks (total 6 since joining ASRC), including at least 3 at a real mission or fullscale exercise, and at least 2 serving as leader of a field team.
+To be credentialed as a Field I, a member must participate in at least 3 field team tasks (total 6 since joining ASRC), including at least 3 at a real mission or full-scale exercise, and at least 2 serving as leader of a field team.